108 miners were asphyxiated,

 An explosion occurred in which 97 men were killed and subsequently one of the rescue party wearing breathing apparatus lost his life.
 About 167 men were in the mine at the time of the explosion.
 About 67 escaped uninjured through old workings, and three were rescued alive - one by the first rescue parties and 2 some sixty-hours later by exploring parties.

 Of the 284 men working in the mine, 14 men escaped from an unaffected area of the mine, and nine others, unconscious at the bottom of the shaft were later rescued by a crew wearing apparatus.
-Two helmet rescue men were also killed.
+Two helmet men were lost that night when they overtaxed the oxygen supply by overexertion and going in farther than instructed.
+The oxygen was supplied at a fixed rate and when they tried to remove the oxygen bottles to breathe from them, they were overcome by afterdamp.

 C O A L